manukautech/XMSnakeRobot/README.md

 # XMSnakeRobot
 Hardware plans and software.
-As of 28 Dec 2017 this has reached the milestone of a with a testbed "body" with "spinal cord" responding as intended to command signals for 20 servos.
+As of 28 Dec 2017 this has reached the milestone of a testbed "body" with "spinal cord" responding as intended to command signals for 20 servos.
 Ref the <a href="https://github.com/manukautech/XMSnakeRobot/tree/master/CodeSpinalCordArduino">"Readme" under folder "CodeSpinalCordArduino"</a> for code and signal specs.

 Video "Snake Robot Waggles its Head and Tail" is at:
 <a href="https://www.youtube.com/watch?v=bSphN0cfXJs" target="_blank">https://www.youtube.com/watch?v=bSphN0cfXJs</a>